Getting started with the Calendar module

 Use the Search bar to quickly find events - the matching list of results is filtered as you type...

 ...or use the Advanced Search to locate events based on matching criteria.

 Every event is assigned to a Category.
 Add your own categories, assign a category colour to distinguish events for that category on the calendar, and even specify a category brand - event pages and communications for all events in that category will sport the brand's logo and colour styling - ideal for adding a consistent branded 'look and feel' to all your children ministry events, or all your Christmas events.

-Create single date and multi-date sequence events with ease - where an event repeats use the single date and multi-date options to create even the most complex of sequences.
+Create single date and multi-date sequence events with ease - where an Event repeats use the Frequency and Repeat until settings to generate the sequence dates.